LBouscal/Dimensions-and-Measures/README.md

 ## 📈 Overview
 This Tableau project demonstrates the difference between **dimensions** and **measures** within a dataset.
 It highlights how Tableau categorizes fields (dimensions) and performs aggregations (measures) to create meaningful visualizations.

-Through this project, I gained a deeper understanding of Tableau’s data structure, essential for building dynamic and accurate dashboards.
+Through this project, I gained a deeper understanding of Tableau’s data structure, which is essential for building dynamic and accurate dashboards.

 ## 🛠 Tools Used
 - Tableau Public